Not sure how to juggle all the deadlines ahead? Are you thinking you might make better use of your study time? Want some tips for tackling tests?

 Esperanza

-Business (Education) Specialties: Study Skills, Time Management, Balancing Spanish and English
+Business (Accounting) Specialties: Study Skills, Time Management, Balancing Spanish and English

 Attending SL sessions showed me the positive impact that studying collaboratively can have.
 I became an SL leader to help create an environment that promotes collaboration and helps other students succeed.